silvasch/nts/README.md

 4. Set your password by executing `docker compose exec nts nts_set_pwd` and entering it at the prompt.

+4. Restart the service using `docker compose restart` to apply your password.

 ## Security

 This project does not follow high security standards, and probably never will.